-- Serving sustainably grown, local food that can reduce carbon emissions and can support child nutrition. - Allowing schools to donate extra unopened food and to compost food scraps. - Conducting food waste audits, participating in food waste education, and collaborating with local organizations to compost, recover or donate uneaten foods.
+- Serving sustainably grown, local food that can reduce carbon emissions and can support child nutrition. - Allowing schools to donate extra unopened food and to compost food scraps. - Conducting food waste audits, participating in food waste education, and collaborating with local organizations to compost or recover and donate uneaten foods.

-In 2021, Analysse Humaran and Gianna Hutton González wanted locals in Miami, especially youth, to understand climate science and connect the dots to climate events occurring in their community.
-They partnered with a local non-profit, the CLEO Institute, to train fellow peers to give presentations to students about climate change, the local impacts, and how they can be involved in solutions.
+In 2021, Analysse Humaran and Gianna Hutton González wanted locals, especially youth, to understand climate science and connect the dots of the events occurring in their community.
+They partnered with a local non-profit, the CLEO Institute, to train fellow peers to give presentations to 400+ students at their schools on what climate change is, the local impacts, and how they can be involved in the solution.
 They also started a podcast that interviewed local leaders driving action on environmental concerns to inspire students to launch their own projects.
 At their high school, they spoke to their cafeteria manager and principal to start a Meatless Mondays program to promote planet-friendly vegetarian food options in school.
-This program was so successful that it expanded to schools within Miami-Dade County Public School District.
+This program was so successful that it expanded to schools withinMiami-Dade County Public School District in Fall of 2021.
 To reduce the school's food waste, they also launched a composting program that turned food scraps into healthy soil to grow more food and engage students in sustainable practices.

-ADAPTATION AND RESILIENCE
+ADAPTATION AND BUILDING RESILIENCE

-- Climate change brings more intense, extreme weather, including flooding, wildfires, hurricanes, and heatwaves.
-Each community experiences climate effects differently based on their region. - Climate effects and extreme weather can cause schools to close, disrupting student learning and school-based support. - Students can advocate for solutions to ensure their families, schools, and communities are prepared for climate change.
+- Climate change will bring more intense, extreme weather, including flooding, wildfires, hurricanes, and high heat, and each community will experience different effects. - These events can cause schools to close, disrupting student learning and school-based support. - Students can advocate for solutions that ensure their families, schools, and communities are prepared for climate change.